Astroua/TurbuStat/docs/tutorials/statistics/pdf_example.rst

 .. image:: images/pdf_design4_mom0.png

-.. what is ECDF?  something cumulative distribution function, but what's E?

 The resulting PDF and ECDF of the data are plotted, along with a log-normal fit to the PDF.
+ECDF is the empirical cumulative distribution function defined as the cumulative sum of the data.
 By default, `~turbustat.statistics.PDF` will fit a log-normal to the PDF.
 Choosing other models and disabling the fitting are discussed below.

 The fit parameters can be accessed from `~turbustat.statistics.PDF.model_params` and the standard errors from `~turbustat.statistics.PDF.model_stderrs`.
 The fitting in `~turbustat.statistics.PDF` uses the `~scipy.stats` distributions.
 The scipy implementation for a `log-normal <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html>`_ defines the two fit parameters as `par0 = exp(mu)` and `par1 = sigma`.